claudiusFX/Claudius/README.md

 Claudius uses [Tamzen font](https://github.com/sunaku/tamzen-font) as the default text font.

+# Docs

+There are [odoc](https://github.com/ocaml/odoc) documentation for most of Claudius.
+You can find an online version [on the Claudius website](https://claudiusfx.org/claudius/index.html).

+There is also a large range of [example programs using Claudius](https://github.com/claudiusFX/claudius-examples/) that you are encourage to experiment with: try running them and then changing the code to see what else you can get them to do!

 # Using Claudius

 Claudius is a library for OCaml to do retro-style graphics, and so you need to create a new project that uses Cladius.
 But because Claudius isn't currently in Opam, you'll need to add it into your project using one of the two methods: